awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-failed-5-test-steps.md

 1. If the step succeeded without error, run the next step\.
 If there were errors, investigate the error in the log files\.
 If it was an error in your code, make the correction and re\-run the step\.
 Continue until all steps run without error\.

 1. When you are done debugging the cluster, and want to terminate it, you will have to manually terminate it\.
 This is necessary because the cluster was launched with termination protection enabled\.
-For more information, see [Managing Cluster Termination](UsingEMR_TerminationProtection.md)\.
+For more information, see [Using Termination Protection](UsingEMR_TerminationProtection.md)\.